Spin Hurwitz numbers and topological quantum field theory: Abstract

 \section{Abstract}

-Spin Hurwitz numbers count ramified covers of a spin surface, weighted by the size of their automorphism group (like ordinary Hurwitz numbers), but signed $\pm 1$ according to the Atiyah invariant (parity) of the covering surface.
-These are related to Gromov-Witten invariants of complex 2-folds by the work of Lee-Parker \cite{LP1} and Maulik-Pandharipande \cite{MP}.
-A formula was given in the genus 1 case by Eskin-Okounkov-Pandharipande \cite{EOP}.

-In this paper, we construct a (spin) TQFT which computes these numbers, and deduce a formula for any genus in terms of the combinatorics of the Sergeev algebra (or equivalently, the spin representations of the symmetric group).
-During the construction, we describe a procedure for averaging any TQFT over finite covering spaces based on the finite path integrals of Freed-Hopkins-Lurie-Teleman \cite{FHLT}.
-We also give a complete description of fully extended 2d spin TQFTs, following the cobordism hypothesis of Lurie \cite{Lur}.
+Spin Hurwitz numbers count ramified covers of a spin surface, weighted by the size of their automorphism group (like ordinary Hurwitz numbers), but signed $\pm 1$ according to the parity of the covering surface.
+These numbers were first defined by Eskin-Okounkov-Pandharipande in order to study the moduli of holomorphic differentials on a Riemann surface.
+They have also been related to Gromov-Witten invariants of of complex 2-folds by work of Lee-Parker and Maulik-Pandharipande.
+In this paper, we construct a (spin) TQFT which computes these numbers, and deduce a formula for any genus in terms of the combinatorics of the Sergeev algebra, generalizing the formula of Eskin-Okounkov-Pandharipande.
+During the construction, we describe a procedure for averaging any TQFT over finite covering spaces based on the finite path integrals of Freed-Hopkins-Lurie-Teleman.